linuschirchir/Analysing-PostgreSQL-Data-in-R/README.md

 ## Querying and Analysing Data

-Once connected, you can use the "query_and_analyse.R" script to retrieve and analyse data.
+Once connected, you can use the `query_and_analyse.R` script to retrieve and analyse data.
 This script demonstrates how to:

 - Write and execute SQL queries in R
 - Manipulate and analyse the retrieved data using `dplyr`